Rachael Butler soars from CPTC student to Hayes Child Development Center Director

 “Rachael had to navigate everything that comes with the directorship, plus the pandemic,” said Cal Erwin-Svoboda, Associate Dean for Student Success.
 “She’s had to lead teams, build consensus, and make sure people are safe and their concerns are heard.
 The way she’s been able to respond and adapt is incredible.”

 Butler jumped in to offer teaching support; coordinated the move from a virtual environment to reopening to serve students and staff in July; secured COVID-19 relief funding for the Center to expand the use of technology systems; and sorted out the complexities of implementing additional safety measures at the center to minimize close contact of staff and students.
-Butler’s team also joined forces with college administration to provide free care for the school-age children of CPTC employees due to school closures as a result of COVID-19, and just launched registration for its 2021 Summer Camp for the school-age children of students, staff and other community members.
+Butler’s team also joined forces with college administration to provide free care for the school-age children of CPTC employees due to school closures as a result of COVID-19, and just launched its 2021 summer camp for the school-age children of students, staff and other community members.

 To make things even more interesting, Butler has been completing her master’s degree in psychology and helping her son navigate virtual learning over the last year.